ray-project/ray/doc/source/tune/faq.rst

 **You are training a large number of trials on a cluster, or you are saving huge checkpoints**

-Checkpoints and logs are synced between nodes
-- usually at least to the driver on the head node, but sometimes between worker nodes if needed (e.g. when using :ref:`Population Based Training <tune-scheduler-pbt>`).
-If these checkpoints are very large (e.g. for NLP models), or if you are training a large number of trials, this syncing can take a long time.

-If nothing else is specified, syncing happens via SSH, which can lead to network overhead as connections are not kept open by Ray Tune.

-**Solution**: There are multiple solutions, depending on your needs:

-1. You can disable syncing to the driver in the :class:`tune.SyncConfig <ray.tune.SyncConfig>`.
-In this case, logs and checkpoints will not be synced to the driver, so if you need to access them later, you will have to transfer them where you need them manually.

-2. You can use :ref:`cloud checkpointing <tune-cloud-checkpointing>` to save logs and checkpoints to a specified `storage_path`.
+**Solution**: You can use :ref:`cloud checkpointing <tune-cloud-checkpointing>` to save logs and checkpoints to a specified `storage_path`.
 This is the preferred way to deal with this.
 All syncing will be taken care of automatically, as all nodes are able to access the cloud storage.
 Additionally, your results will be safe, so even when you're working on pre-emptible instances, you won't lose any of your data.

 **You are reporting results too often**